top of page

 Practical tip: the BBC Sport and ITV Football apps both push notifications when matches kick off, which beats manually converting EDT to BST at 1 am.
 Sky Sports also publishes a full day-by-day UK schedule for every game across the tournament.

-The honest reason so many UK fans still type these terms into Google isn't piracy enthusiasm, it's a habit, plus the assumption that watching football online always costs money.
+The reason so many UK fans still search for dodgy streams on Google isn't enthusiasm for piracy; it's a habit, plus the assumption that watching football online always costs money.
 For the World Cup 2026 in the UK, that assumption is just wrong.
 Every match is on BBC iPlayer or ITVX.
 Free.
 No login wall, no ads except the standard ITV breaks.

 • Pop-up ads and fake "play" buttons that quietly drop malware